magic282/MXNMT/README.md

 | 81819    | 446 | 504  |

 ## Attention
 * This code does work with the latest mxnet.
-I made a new version with improved performance in the [next](https://github.com/magic282/MXNMT/tree/next) branch.
-However, this branch is not complete since it lacks the decode part. **I will really appreciate it if you can contribute to this branch.** Also, I ***strongly*** recommend to use this commit (138344683e65c87af20250e3f4cdcc5a72ac3cc5) of mxnet.
+I made a new version with improved performance in the [next](https://github.com/magic282/MXNMT/tree/next) branch and it can run with the 0.9.5 mxnet.
+However, this branch is not complete since it lacks the decode part. **I will really appreciate it if you can contribute to this branch.** Also, I ***strongly*** recommend to use this commit (138344683e65c87af20250e3f4cdcc5a72ac3cc5) of mxnet because of [this issue](https://github.com/dmlc/mxnet/issues/5816).
 * The author cannot distribute this dataset. **Any email requesting this dataset to the code author will not be replied.**

 ### Dev/Test Data Format